mytech-today-now/wp-meme-player-2/PromptBuilding.md

                     - **Visibility Control:** Provide administrators with the ability to disable the Playlist Page through the plugin settings, offering control over content accessibility based on site needs.

                 - **Administrator Controls:**
-                    - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
+                    - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations and other sensitive settings.
     - **Security and Permissions:**
         - **Role-Based Access:** Implement role-based permissions to ensure that only authorized users can perform specific actions, such as adding playlists or modifying settings.
         - **Data Validation and Sanitization:** Ensure that all user inputs are validated and sanitized to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS) attacks.